-This salad was inspired by one I (regularly) paid too much for when we lived around the corner from Murray’s Cheese in the West Village.
+This salad was inspired by one I consumed regularly when we lived around the corner from Murray’s Cheese in the West Village.
 While I missed and craved the Murray’s version, it was more of a fall or winter treat, with its spiced apples and pecans.
 The warm San Francisco weather called for something bright and fresh, and this recipe achieves that while adhering to its hearty roots.

 We celebrated a summer Sunday evening with this salad and grilled flank steak.
 It makes excellent leftovers and would probably be amazing topped with a poached egg.
 I hope you enjoy!

 - 2lbs brussels sprouts, cleaned and sliced thinly

 - 5 slices bacon, cooked until very crisp and cooled to room temperature

 - 1/2 cup grated Pecorino Romano (or other sheep’s milk cheese)

 - 1/2 cup fresh lemon juice